Which Institutions Own Shares In Kala Pharmaceuticals Inc. (KALA)?

 The top institutional shareholder in the company is RA Capital Management, L.P. with over 10.87 million shares valued at $73.73 million.
 The investor’s holdings represent 17.67% of the KALA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Orbimed Advisors LLC. with 5.47 million shares valued at $37.05 million to account for 8.88% of the shares outstanding.
 The other top investors are Eventide Asset Management LLC which holds 3.45 million shares representing 5.60% and valued at over $23.39 million, while Blackrock Inc. holds 5.13% of the shares totaling 3.16 million with a market value of $21.43 million.

-The stock witnessed a -14.12% loss in the last 1 month and extending the period to 3 months gives it a -1.57%, and is 6.65% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.79% over the week and 7.32% over the month.
+The stock witnessed a -15.55% loss in the last 1 month and extending the period to 3 months gives it a 0.39%, and is -0.78% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.48% over the week and 7.20% over the month.

 Kala Pharmaceuticals Inc. (KALA) Analyst Forecasts